Thank you for Signing Up |

 As a host that specializes in WordPress, WPEngine is the preferred choice among WordPress developers and marketing agencies because the framework includes a range of modern development environments and security features.
 Additionally, the 24-hour support team consists of trained WordPress experts with developer experience, who are known to have the necessary tools and knowledge to quickly resolve even more complex issues for their clients.

 To meet the needs of the highly marketing-focused U.S. market, WPEngine is also known as a web host that adapts to new technologies early and offers corresponding server configurations.
-In particular, the focus on SEA/SEO and online marketing tools is noteworthy.
+In particular, the focus on SEA/SEM/SEO and online marketing tools is extraordinary.

 The success of the company is largely due to the fact that it primarily targets agencies, service providers, and B2B companies worldwide, rather than direct consumers.
 This target audience generally wants to offer a WordPress framework while leaving the technical responsibility to WPEngine and performing administration through a simple, secure, and easily understandable interface.
 The one-click procedures offered for securing, restoring, and managing multiple staging systems make WPEngine extremely attractive to developers and software companies.
 For example, in Germany, staging systems are rather uncommon, as Germany is still considered somewhat conservative in terms of software development.
 The open-source movement of the late 90s was only accepted in Germany many years later, and concepts such as Agile/Scrum only became widely known much later.
 It was only 10 years after WordPress’s big breakthrough that it began to be recognized as a professional CMS in Germany.